pensjonatus/flash-fiction/blog/riverside-picnic.md

 ---
-title: 'Riverside Picnic'
+title: Riverside Picnic
 date: '2014-06-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Do you remember that picnic we had on the bank of the Yenisei?
 It was windy but